Strikingloo

 Stable Diffusion: Prompt Guide and Examples

 I wrote this post when Stability AI had just released the AI art model Stable Diffusion.
 In this guide, you will learn how to write prompts by example.
+If you want, you can skip the discussion and examples and just go straight to the prompt template and explanation

 Stable Diffusion is similarly powerful to DALL-E 2, but open source, and open to the public through Dream Studio, where anyone gets 50 free uses just by signing up with an email address.